exercism/php/docs/INSTALLATION.md

 For further instructions, read the manual on [Installation on Windows systems](https://www.php.net/manual/en/install.windows.php).

+### Docker

+If you prefer containerized solutions, you can download [official PHP image from Docker Hub](https://hub.docker.com/_/php).
+You will also need [Docker](https://docs.docker.com/engine/install/).

 ### Other

 If you want to use a different OS, see instruction on [php.net/manual/en/install](https://www.php.net/manual/en/install.php).